 | With | 0.395 USD/h × 2AZ × 730 h + 1.095 USD/h × 2AZ × 730 h = 2,175.40 USD |

-An additional cost of approximately 2.7x is quite a significant impact.
+An approximately 2.7x increase in cost is quite a significant impact.

-Suppose TLS inspection is enabled, making it possible to inspect traffic that was encrypted with TLS, such as HTTPS, SMTPS, and POP3S.
-Suppose we also want to explore whether suspicious communications can be detected from unencrypted parts of traffic such as HTTPS.
+Suppose TLS inspection is enabled and you can now inspect traffic that was encrypted with TLS, such as HTTPS, SMTPS, and POP3S.
+Suppose you also want to explore whether suspicious traffic can be detected from unencrypted portions of traffic such as HTTPS.

-As mentioned earlier, the role of Network Firewall involves detecting and defending based on elements other than source IP address, destination port, security groups, and NACLs.
+As mentioned earlier, the role of Network Firewall is to detect and defend based on factors other than source IP address, destination port, security groups, and NACLs.

-Specifically, it controls traffic handling by examining various headers such as IP, TCP, HTTP, and payload content.
+Specifically, it controls traffic handling by examining various headers such as IP, TCP, and HTTP, as well as payload content.

-The managed rule groups provided by Network Firewall fall into 3 categories:
+There are three types of managed rule groups provided by Network Firewall:

 | Indicator group and description | Traffic direction | Indicator types |